On the Echoing Green: Songs

 The opening track, "In a Copse", contains warped and pitched-down piano and drums, the former of which was described by Geffen as "ominous".
 It is followed by "A Song of Summer", a ten-minute song that incorporates thickly-padded guitars conjoined with marginally off-beat synthesizers, phasing in-and-out between it and static.
 The song also features vocals from Sobrenadar and contains influences from drone music.
 "The Faun" consists of mellow chord progressions that begin degrading by the four-minute mark and is replaced by waves of static, which was described by Geffen as an attempt by Cantu-Ledesma "to keep his regular chaos at bay."
 The fifth track, "Tenderness", begins with a simple tom and hi-hat pattern that persists throughout the song.
 It also contains elements of new wave music, which was compared to "Don't You (Forget About Me)" by Goldner.
 He further described "Tenderness" as the most abstract song on the album.
-"Tenderness" as well features vocals from Sobrenadar, who murmurs along it as ringing guitars and floating synthesizers play.
-It was likened to the band Slowdive by Peter Ellman in a review for Exclaim!.
+"Tenderness" features vocals from Sobrenadar, who mutters along it as guitars and synthesizers play.
+The song was likened to the band Slowdive by Peter Ellman in a review for Exclaim!.
 "Vulgar Latin" features guitar strings, played by guitarist Evan Caminiti, combined with static noise.
 The seventh track on the album, "Autumn", is an 88-second interlude characterized with noise alongside thin and trebly guitar chords.
 The penultimate track, "Dancers at the Spring", has flat guitar strings conjoined with a faint click track.
 On the Echoing Green's closing track is "Door to Night", which features abstract vocals contrasted with birdsong, whistling frequencies, and intermittent drums; the song closes with a single note.